 6730 Mission Ridge

 “In the middle of every difficulty lies opportunity.”

-The ADR Quarterly, Business Courier, Business News, Capital University Law Review, Cincinnati Bar Association Report, Cleveland State Law Review, Detroit College of Law Review, Detroit Lawyer, Employee Rights Quarterly, General Practitioner, Grand Traverse-Leelanau-Antrim Bar Association Newsletter, Idaho Law Review, Labor and Employment Lawnotes, The Litigation Journal, Michigan Bar Journal, The Michigan Dispute Resolution Journal, Michigan Family Law Journal, Michigan Lawyers Weekly, Northern Kentucky Law Review, Oakland County Legal News, Ohio School Law Journal, Ohio Trial, Practical Litigator, Traverse City Record-Eagle, and Your Chamber News have published his articles.
+The ADR Quarterly, Business Courier, Business News, Capital University Law Review, Cincinnati Bar Association Report, Cleveland State Law Review, Detroit College of Law Review, Detroit Lawyer, Detroit legal News, Employee Rights Quarterly, General Practitioner, Grand Traverse-Leelanau-Antrim Bar Association Newsletter, Idaho Law Review, Ingham County Legal News, Labor and Employment Lawnotes, The Litigation Journal, Michigan Bar Journal, The Michigan Dispute Resolution Journal, Michigan Family Law Journal, Michigan Lawyers Weekly, Northern Kentucky Law Review, Oakland County Legal News, Ohio School Law Journal, Ohio Trial, Practical Litigator, Traverse City Record-Eagle, Washtenaw County Legal News, and Your Chamber News have published his articles.

-Mr. Hornberger works exclusively as a neutral and does not provide legal representation, nor does he provide legal advice.
+He works exclusively as a neutral and does not provide legal representation or legal advice.

 © Copyright 2007 - 2021 Lee Hornberger.
 All images, logos, web pages in part or in whole may not be used in any way without the written concent of Lee Hornberger.